Cody-Duncan/Lake_of_Thoughts/src/site/notes/Entryway.md

 3. Be civil, please.

 ### Credit
-This page design was borroweed from https://hermitage.utsob.me/ by [Utsob Roy](Utsob Roy), from https://github.com/uroybd/topobon
+This page design was borrowed from https://hermitage.utsob.me/ by [Utsob Roy](https://github.com/uroybd), from https://github.com/uroybd/topobon